-For severe disseminated histoplasmosis, liposomal amphotericin B 3 mg/kg IV once/day (preferred) or amphotericin B 0.5 to 1.0 mg/kg IV once/day for 2 wk or until the patient is clinically stable is the treatment of choice.
-Patients can then be switched to itraconazole 200 mg po tid for 3 days, then twice/day continued for 12 mo after they become afebrile and require no ventilatory or BP support.
+For severe disseminated histoplasmosis, liposomal amphotericin B 3 mg/kg IV once a day (preferred) or amphotericin B 0.5 to 1.0 mg/kg IV once a day for 2 weeks or until the patient is clinically stable is the treatment of choice.
+Patients can then be switched to itraconazole 200 mg orally 3 times a day for 3 days, then 2 times a day continued for 12 months after they become afebrile and require no ventilatory or blood pressure support.

-For mild disseminated disease, itraconazole 200 mg po tid for 3 days, then twice/day for 12 mo can be used.
+For mild disseminated disease, itraconazole 200 mg orally 3 times a day for 3 days, then 2 times a day for 12 months can be used.

-In patients with AIDS, itraconazole is given indefinitely to prevent relapse or until CD4 cell counts are > 150.
+In patients with AIDS, itraconazole is given indefinitely to prevent relapse or until CD4 cell counts are > 150/mcL.

 Blood levels of itraconazole and urine or blood levels of Histoplasma antigen should be monitored during therapy.